epadam/CNN-AV1-intra-encoder/source/performance.rst

    comparison of encoding time with similar PSNR (one 1080p frame)

 It can be seen that for AV1, the encoding time can be greatly improved with SIMD.
-However, the encoding time is still slower than HEVC and VVC.
+However, the encoding time is still slower than HEVC HM.
+It is 10 times slower than HEVC HM even with SIMD acceleration.
+Notice that the encoding time of AV1 without SIMD is very close to VVC.

-To compare the performance.

-The frame is encoded with QPs = 31, 39, 47, and 55 for AV1 and 27, 32, 37, and 42 for HEVC and VVC.
+To compare the compression efficiency, one 1080p video frame is encoded with QPs = 31, 39, 47, and 55 for AV1 and 27, 32, 37, and 42 for HEVC and VVC to evaluate the BD-BR and BD-PSNR.

 The figure of bit-rate VS PSNR is shown below.